-According to the Occupational Health and Safety Administration (OSHA) 2.3 million construction workers, or 65% of all construction workers, work on scaffolds frequently.
-Unfortunately, working on scaffolds is extremely dangerous work, and each year over 4,500 construction workers suffer personal injury scaffold accidents, and over fifty workers die each year.
+According to the Occupational Health and Safety Administration (OSHA), 2.3 million construction workers, or 65% of all construction workers, work on scaffolds as part of their jobs.
+Unfortunately, working on scaffolds is extremely dangerous work, and each year over 4,500 construction workers suffer personal injury scaffold accidents, and over sixty workers die each year.

 Falls are the most likely accidents to cause wrongful death in construction accidents in Massachusetts as well.
-According to the Massachusetts Coalition for Occupational Safety and Health, in 2007, nineteen workers died after falling, and most of the falls were from ladders, scaffolds, or girders.
+According to the Massachusetts Coalition for Occupational Safety and Health, 18 workers died in slips, falls and trips in 2015.
+Eight of these workers fell and died on construction sites.

 In addition to wrongful death, scaffolding accidents can cause severe fractures, head injuries, scarring, and disability.
-Often the medical bills will be large, and there may be a long period of disability and lost wages.
+These types of injuries often result in huge medical bills.
+There may also be a long period of disability and lost wages.
 Worker's compensation may pay for some of the medical bills and lost earnings, but worker's compensation cannot adequately compensate an injured worker for permanent losses and disability arising from a serious scaffold accident.

 Our attorneys are experienced in representing workers who suffer personal injury or wrongful death as a result of scaffold, ladder, and other construction accidents.
-Immediate investigation and preservation of evidence is often a critical element in proving a personal injury case involving scaffold accidents.
+It is critical that an immediate investigation be launched.
+While state and federal investigators may respond rapidly to the scene and begin their investigations, your attorney will at the same time identify evidence that must be preserved and identify and interview witnesses.
+Often a law suit must be started immediately to get court orders to preserve critical evidence.
 Investigation involves examination of the scene while the evidence is fresh.
 It may be necessary to get court orders to preserve evidence.
 Prompt investigation of witnesses is also important.

 After a construction accident, it is also critical to establish contact with the investigating authorities, such as the Occupational Safety and Health Administration.

-It is also essential that you get prompt medical attention for your personal injuries if you are injured in a scaffold accident.
+Of course, if you have been injured in a scaffold accident, it is also essential that you get prompt medical attention.
 If you were injured while on the job, then you should be entitled to workers' compensation benefits.

 The lawyers at Breakstone, White & Gluck, P.C., are experienced in working with top experts and getting the best compensation for victims injured or killed in scaffold accidents.
-The attorneys at our firm handle cases from initial investigation, through trial, and, if necessary, all appeals.
+We will conduct the initial investigation, preserve evidence, and gather information from witnesses while their memories are fresh.
+We will handle your case from intake through trial, and if it is necessary, through appeal.
 We will work hard to get you the best results.

-If you have been injured in a construction accident and wish to speak to a lawyer, please call us at 617-723-7676 (or toll free at 1-800-379-1244), use our contact form.
+If you have been injured in a scaffold or other construction accident and wish to speak to a lawyer, please call us at 617-723-7676 (or toll free at 1-800-379-1244), use our contact form.
 Get your free legal consultation today from Breakstone, White & Gluck, P.C.